EVENTS

 with Jon Alexander, strategist and co-founder of the New Citizen Project, and a range of other leading thinkers and practitioners

-What will the 2026 event focus on?
+What the 2026 event focused on?

 Accountability is evolving.
 Our focus as a sector and in society as a whole, is turning more and more towards ‘community informed’ intelligence and involvement as a force for improvement and innovation.
 We call the outcome of this shift: pure accountability.
 It’s accountability that is not limited to central oversight and national common measures of success – important though these can be.
 It’s accountability that is local, real-time, inclusive, and formative in nature.
 Exceptional leaders are enabling and encouraging pure accountability and harnessing its potential, a shift that is increasingly also reflected across wider sectors and society.
 And the new white paper puts shared endeavour and community impact at the heart of the 2026 onwards new era for academy trusts.
 Pure accountability is going mainstream!

 In the current context, we increasingly need to harness the potential of people and communities at the heart of decision making, for informing and contributing to improvement and innovation, and keeping our organisations relevant and impactful in a changing world.
-We will consider how trusts can and are adapting to this new reality, through forward thinking executive and board level leadership.
+We considered how trusts can and are adapting to this new reality, through forward thinking executive and board level leadership.

 Accountability is no longer dominated by the summative – it is also formative.
 What does this mean?
 What does it look like in practice?
 How can pure accountability be enabled, harnessed and encouraged as one of the most powerful forces for improvement?